Exploring the Alphabet of English Idioms: A Journey through ‘W’

 Justifications:

 This is an idiom because it figuratively refers to facing a dire or fatal consequence, often used in the context of being in trouble or about to face punishment.
-The phrase comes from pirates forcing people to walk off the end of a plank into the sea, and its meaning is non-literal.
+The idiom comes from pirates forcing people to walk off the end of a plank into the sea, and its meaning is non-literal.

 Origin: